 Azure Architecture Knowledge Hub.

-Use these when the team needs to decide whether Assessment, Blueprint, Build, Architecture Office, or Governance is the right starting point.
+Use these when the team needs to decide whether Assessment, Blueprint, Build, Architecture Office, or Governance is the right starting point before production work expands.

 - What Should an Azure Architecture Assessment Cover?